HL7/davinci-epdx/input/pagecontent/pdeximplementationactorsinteractionsdatapayloadsandmethods.md

 #### CDS Hooks with SMART-on-FHIR

+**Note: This section is being considered for removal in the next release of this IG.**

 Clinical systems will use the specification and workflows defined by [CDS Hooks](https://cds-hooks.hl7.org/) to initiate Payer Data
 Exchange  with Health Plans.
 Implementers must be familiar with all aspects of this specification.